 Now because making your own gummy candy sounds a little bit intimidating, and making the pudding and the cookies are pretty straight forward, I want to walk you through how to make these vegan gummy worms in the easiest way possible!

-How to make gummy candy
+How to make vegan gummy worms:

 Because I wanted these gummy worms to be simple and made with ingredients parents could feel good about and kids could enjoy, I chose to go with real veggie and fruit juices, mixed with agar powder.